ArnaudDuhamel/survey-form/README.md

 # Survey Form

-This is a project done to obtain the Free Code Camp Responsive Web Design certification.
+This is the first project done to obtain the Free Code Camp Responsive Web Design certification.

 ## Sketch